GraceMolina/PythonDataVisualization/README.md

 # Python data visualization
-This repository contains the following Python code:
+This repository contains the following Python files:
 * Code to read a map using matplotlib and add scatter to it.